dakshinasd/vue-lite-paginator/README.md

 Name | Description | Remarks
 ---- | ----------- | --------
-:resource | An array of items to be filtered | required :perPage | How many items should be displayed per page | required :classes | Classes you want to add to the outside wrapper | optional
+:resource | An array of items to be filtered | required :perPage | How many items should be displayed per page | required (default is 3) :classes | Classes you want to add to the outside wrapper | optional showPageNumber | Show/Hide Page numbers | optional (default true)
 @updateResource | A custom event with filtered payload as a parameter | -
 @resourceError | A custom event with resource error payload | -

 ### To Do
+- [x] Props validation
 - [ ] Better error handling
 - [ ] CSS class binding for all the elements
 - [ ] On demand elements show/hide